SamanthaxFoo/SamanthaxFoo/README.md

 - 👋 Hi there!
 I’m @SamanthaxFoo
 - 👀 Passionate abuot Data Analytics, FinTech and AI
-- 🌱 A sophomore of Singapore Management University, pursuing a Bachelor of Science in Information Systems
+- 🌱 A penultimate student of Singapore Management University, pursuing a Bachelor of Science in Information Systems (Business Analytics) with a 2nd Major in Data Science & Analytics

 <!---